nikolaipenkev/nikolaipenkev/README.md

 # Nikolai Penkev
 **Software Development Engineer in Test (SDET) / QA Engineer**

-SDET with hands-on experience in automated and manual testing for web applications and APIs.
+SDET with hands-on experience in automated and manual testing for web, mobile applications and APIs.
 Strong focus on test automation, quality processes, and close collaboration with development teams to ensure reliable, high-quality software.